 The NRC's Office of the General Counsel (OGC) supports the FOIA program by providing legal reviews of FOIA denials and appeals.
 In addition, OGC provides legal advice on FOIA policy and novel questions of law, as well as FOIA litigation support.
 The OGC is adequately staffed to review cases expeditiously so that the agency is still able to respond to the requester within 20 days.

-The NRC’s centralized FPS is responsible for managing and tracking all FOIA requests and appeals received by the agency.
-Staffed by Federal employees and contractors, the FPS also relies on technological resources to accomplish its FOIA mission, using a commercial electronic case tracking system with an electronic redaction capability.
+The NRC's centralized OCIO FOIA section is responsible for managing and tracking all FOIA requests and appeals received by the agency.
+Staffed by Federal employees and contractors, the FOIA staff relies on technological resources to accomplish its FOIA mission, using a commercial electronic case tracking system with an electronic redaction capability.

-The FPS accepts FOIA requests through email, postal mail, courier, and facsimile, and Headquarters and regional offices forward any requests they receive to the FPS within 1 workday.
-Once assigned to a FOIA specialist, incoming requests are analyzed, and a preliminary determination is made regarding where the requested information may reside.
-The request is then hand-carried, sent through overnight mail, or transmitted electronically to the FOIA coordinator in the appropriate office(s) or region(s) within 1 day of receipt.
+FOIA requests are received through email, postal mail, courier, and facsimile, and Headquarters and regional offices forward any requests they receive to the FOIA Officer within 1 workday.
+Once a request is assigned to a FOIA specialist, the incoming requests is analyzed, and the specialist makes a preliminary determination as to which office(s) will have records responsive to the request.
+The incoming request is transmitted electronically to the FOIA coordinator in the appropriate office(s) or region(s) within 1 day of receipt.
 Each responsible FOIA coordinator then provides an estimate of the search, review, and duplication effort required to assemble the requested information.

-For complex requests that involve voluminous records or documents from multiple offices or regions, the FPS frequently makes partial releases to requesters.
-This helps keep requesters satisfied and allows the processing pipeline to continue moving, rather than waiting until all records can be processed and sent at the same time.
+For complex requests that involve voluminous records or documents from multiple offices or regions, the agency frequently makes interim releases to requesters.
+By providing rolling releases to requesters the agency facilitates access to the requested as records as they are received and processed, rather than waiting until all records can be processed and sent at the same time.

 For more information about the NRC’s FOIA Program and its capacity to analyze, coordinate, and respond to FOIA requests in a timely manner, visit our FOIA and Privacy Act Requests page, see our Annual Chief FOIA Officer Report, or Contact Us About FOIA/Privacy Act, Service Center, and Public Liaisons.